ekrelutfi/product_matching_NDSC2020/README.md

 This project about product matching.
 I do it with my mate.
-We use SSIM for measure of similiarity of product image and fuzzy for the Title of product
+We use SSIM for measure of similiarity of product image and fuzzy for the title of the product

 Unfortunately, we cant finish the competition because It's impossible for us by now to process 30k image for 3 hour.